 Each first-year seminar has an upper-class student mentor called a student success leader, or SSL, who attends your seminar, helps you with advising, and answers academic questions.
 Once you have been assigned your seminar over the summer, your SSL will get in touch with you to discuss how to build your schedule for the fall and to answer any questions you have about academics at Hollins.

-Hello class of 2018!
-My name is Caileigh Bravo, and I am in the class of 2016.
-I am from Gainesville, VA, which is right outside of Washington, D.C.
-I will be the SSL for Professor Gerber-Stroh’s first-year seminar class for the fall semester of 2014.
+Hello class of 2019!
+My name is Caileigh Bravo, and I am a senior this year.
+I am the SSL for Professor Diefenderfer, and I am so excited to meet all of you.
 I am a film major with a minor in math.
-Along with being an SSL, I am the president of the riding team along with co-president of S.H.A.R.E.
-If I’m not doing homework or making films for my class, you can find me watching my favorite movies or television shows basically anywhere on campus.
-Watching movies, to me, is more a hobby than something just to do in my free time.
-Being a film major will do that to you, I guess.
-If you can’t find me with my eyes glued to a television, I’m most likely riding up at the barn.
-Horses keep me sane, and it’s one of my favorite ways to spend my time.
-Anyway, I can’t wait to meet all of you and show you around the school I love so much!
-If you want to ask any questions, or simply want to discuss your favorite TV show or film, I’m all ears, (email@example.com).
+Along with being an SSL, I am the president of the riding team and the chair of the community service club on campus.
+If I’m not doing homework or making films for my class, you can find me watching my favorite movies or TV shows.
+To me, watching movies is more a hobby than just something to do in my spare time.
+There are so many films to see and directors to learn from as a film major and so little time to do so.
+If you can’t find me with my eyes on a television, I am most likely riding at the barn.
+The horses help keep me sane, and it’s one of my favorite ways to spend my time.
+Anyway, I can’t wait to meet all of you!
+If you want to ask me any questions about Hollins, or simply want to discuss your favorite film or TV show, I’m all ears. (firstname.lastname@example.org)

 Hello everyone!
 My name is Emily Dodson, and I am a member of the 2016 class here at Hollins.
 I am from the small town of Boones Mill, Virginia, which is only about 30 minutes south of campus.
-My major is psychology, and I am also pursuing a Batten Leadership Certificate.
+My major is psychology, and I am also pursuing a Batten Leadership Certificate and the Outdoor Wilderness Leadership Certificate.
+On campus, I am involved with the Hollins Outdoor Program (HOP) and Students for Environmental Action (SEA).
 You may have seen me on your visits to campus in the admission office where I hold a work-study position.
 When I graduate from Hollins, I plan to attend graduate school and further my education in the field of psychology.
-While I am off campus and have the time, you can find me doing outdoor activities, reading, cooking, or attending musical events.
+While I am off campus and have the time, you can find me doing outdoor activities such as hiking and gardening, reading, or attending musical events.
 Feel free to contact me by email at any time if you have any questions or concerns at DodsonES@Hollins.edu.
-I am so excited to be Professor Pempek’s SSL for your first-year seminar, and I can’t wait to meet each of you!
+I am so excited to be Professor Bowers’ SSL for your first-year seminar, and I can’t wait to meet each of you!